s-vivien/CGBenchmark/README.md

 ... and you can queue several codes to run big fat batches of games and compare results easily.

 ### Latest features :
+- Works during contests (new parameter `isContest` in the configuration file)
 - You can pause/resume a running benchmark by pressing ENTER
 - Logs of every game are saved in a `logs` folder (enable with `-l` parameter)
 - `playerPosition` now generates every starting positions configuration, according to player number (2 permutations in 1v1, 6 in 1v2 and 24 in 1v3).
 See comments in configuration file for detailed explanations.